AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 so that it draws from the outside air, it will perform with the same efficiency as a dual hose unit.

+### Will this work with my AC?
-There are two requirements that a single hose air conditioning unit must meet to make conversion possible:
+Every AC unit is different, so there are no guaruntees this modification will work with every model.
+As a guide, there are three requirements that an AC unit must meet to make conversion possible:

  1. **There must be two separate air intake ports for the evaporator and condenser sides**.